google/WebFundamentals/src/content/en/tools/setup/setup-workflow.md

 ## TL;DR
 - Don't manually copy changes to local files.
 Use workspaces to persist changes made in DevTools to your local resources.
 - Stage your local files to your browser.
 Map files to URLs.
-- 'Once persistent workspaces are set-up, style changes made in the Elements panel are persisted automatically; DOM changes aren''t.
-Persist element changes in the Sources panel instead.'
+- Once persistent workspaces are set-up, style changes made in the Elements panel are persisted automatically; DOM changes aren't.
+Persist element changes in the Sources panel instead.

 ## Add local source files to workspace